Acrinieri/binari-ammissibili/README.md

 # Binari Ammissibili

-FastAPI + React application that suggests admissible railway tracks for a train based on a configurable dataset.
+FastAPI + React application that suggests admissible railway tracks for a train based on configurable rules and a persistent dataset.

 ## Features

 - Encapsulates the selection rules from the original CLI script into a REST API.
 - Stores tracks inside a SQLite database (`tracks.db`), seeded from `app/data/tracks.json` on first launch.
 - Provides `POST /tracks/suggestions` to calculate up to seven alternative tracks, returning a reason for each choice.
+- Stores category-specific rules and priority criteria in the database, editable from the admin UI (with one-click fallback to defaults).
-- React interface to input train details, review the dataset, and administer the track catalogue (create/update/delete).
+- React interface to input train details, review the dataset, and administer both tracks and matching rules (create/update/delete/reset).

 ## Getting Started